-When in this display, you may turn on or shut off the sound heard when a touchscreen button (soft-key) is pressed.
-Touch the "Touchscreen Beep" soft-key until a check-mark appears next to the setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+When in this display, you may turn on or shut off the sound heard when a touchscreen button (button on the touchscreen) is pressed.
+Press the "Touchscreen Beep" button on the touchscreen until a check-mark appears next to the setting, showing that setting has been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.